American, Pilots Resume Contract Talks

-A cockpit warning light caused an American flight to return to an airport shortly after takeoff Tuesday, while a court said a union organizing drive at the airline could go forward and flight delays brought more customer complaints.
+A cockpit warning light caused an American flight to return to an airport shortly after takeoff on Tuesday, while a court said a union organising drive at the airline could go forward and flight delays brought more customer complaints.

 "I will never ride on American Airlines ever again," said Tony Palm, who was stranded when a connecting flight on American from Chicago to New York's LaGuardia airport was cancelled last month.

 Palm, a recruiter for a small military contractor who lives in northern Virginia, said he had to wait three hours but eventually was able to get to New York on a flight with United Airlines.

 Palm's frustration was shared by a growing number of customers who have suffered as the airline's on-time performance has dropped in recent weeks.

 "American has delayed close to 2 million people in the last couple of weeks, and they've cancelled flights for 150,000 people," said Blake Fleetwood, president of CookTravel, an online travel agency.
 "That has an effect."

 The cockpit warning light incident, which showed a possible problem with the landing gear, occurred on a flight from Dallas to St. Louis.
 The flight made an emergency landing and the passengers got on a different plane.